tangowhisky37/Elecfreaks-Electronics-Kit/docs/iot_kit.md

 ## micro:bit Smart Science IoT kit
 ---

-ELECFREAKS Smart Science IoT Kit is developed based on loT:Bit,a new breakout board compatible with science sensors such as theultrasonic sensor, dust sensor, light sensor and water level sensor,.including RTC Timing and WIFI module.
-You can gather data via thesensors and send data to the cloud with more stable and accuratedata analysis.
+ELECFREAKS Smart Science IoT Kit is based on the IoT:Bit electronics board,a new breakout board compatible with different sensors such as the ultrasonic sensor, dust sensor, light sensor, water level sensor, noise sensor, including RTC Timing and WIFI module.
+The big advantage of the IoT:Bit board is that it houses an ESP8266 chip which allows you to connect up the micro:bit to the internet using a Wifi connection.
+This allows you to interact with the real world using sensors (connected to the micro:bit), gather data and then upload the collected data to the cloud.
+With the data uploaded to the cloud you can visualize the data, perform trending and even complicated analytical modelling or forecasting.
-## pack list ##
+## What's In the box ##
 ---

 |Component|number|